sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/kubernetes/index.md

   $ kubectl port-forward svc/sourcegraph-frontend 3080:30080
   ```

-You can then access your new Sourcegraph instance at http://localhost:3080  🎉
+You can then access your new Sourcegraph instance at http://localhost:3080 to continue with the site admin setup process🎉

   ```bash
   $ open http://localhost:3080